Marin Ultra Challenge

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Marin Ultra Challenge is a trail race on March 14, 2026 in the Marin Headlands, Mt.
-Tamalpais and Muir Woods area near Sausalito, California.
-The event offers two distances:
+The Marin Ultra Challenge is a trail running event in the Marin Headlands, Mt.
+Tamalpais State Park and Muir Woods, with a start and finish at Rodeo Beach in Sausalito, CA. The event offers the following distances:

 - 50 Mile (50.2 miles, 10,550 ft elevation gain)